mckaymultimedia/Old-Product-Promoter/README.md

-# Old Product Promoter for WordPress Woocommerce Products
+# Old Product Promoter WordPress Plugin

+For use with the Woocommerce Products post type.

 This is a modified version of the Old Post Promoter WordPress plugin that works for Woocommerce products.